oddmayo/oddmayo.github.io/_posts/2025-11-01-Audio-Analysis.md

   {% include aligner.html images="posts/audio/nurture.png" column=1 caption="Nurture album cover" %}
 </div>

-There is a great library called [librosa](https://librosa.org/doc/latest/index.html) for this sort of analysis, and while it would be easy to just use it calling just calling functions, I wanted to understand the math behind it.
+There is a great library called [librosa](https://librosa.org/doc/latest/index.html) for this sort of analysis, and while it would be easy to just use it calling functions, I wanted to understand the math behind it.
 That's why we'll implement the algorithms from scratch using NumPy where possible, with mathematical explanations, while using librosa for loading and validation.

 **CONTENTS:**